Header image courtesy of Fratelli

-Its spicy rigatoni vodka ($268) and lobster ravioli ($348)—two of their most in-demand signature dishes—are beyond addictive, to say the least.
+Its spicy rigatoni vodka and lobster ravioli —two of Carbone’s most in-demand signature dishes—are beyond addictive, to say the least.
 In order to elevate what it means to be at a high-end, stylish restaurant, Carbone even serves their pasta dishes on artistic plates and other tableware!
-Be a part of the in-crowd by swinging by one of the hottest places for pasta, and try out the other delectable options on their menu, too.
+Be a part of the in-crowd by swinging by one of the hottest places for pasta, and try out the other delectable options on its menu, too.

 Carbone, 9/F, LKF Tower, 33 Wyndham Street, Central | (+852) 2593 2593

-Who knew that Happy Valley had its very own Michelin-recommended, authentic Italian restaurant?
-Locanda dell’Angelo is an inconspicuous pasta spot that’s worth a try—especially their red prawn pasta!
+Who knew that Happy Valley had its very own Michelin-recommended Italian restaurant?
+Locanda dell’Angelo is an inconspicuous pasta spot that’s famous for its red prawn pasta!

 If you are tired of ordering the usual way and want to get a taste of as many dishes as you can, mix and match their various dishes by building your own tasting menu.
-Get four courses for $1,080 per person and five courses for $1,380 per person; the tasting menu includes your own choice of tapas, appetiser, pasta, main courses, and dessert from their entire à la carte menu.
-Keep in mind, their brunch menu changes every once in a while, so check back often on their Facebook page for menu updates!
+Get four courses for $1,180 per person and five courses for $1,480 per person; the tasting menu includes your own choice of tapas, appetiser, pasta, main courses, and dessert from their entire à la carte menu.
+Keep in mind, its brunch menu changes every once in a while, so check back often on its Facebook page for menu updates!